Food Bank Community Market Volunteer

 Alameda County Community Food Bank partners with more than 200 food pantries, hot-meal programs, senior centers and other non-profits to distribute millions of pounds of food every year.
 Some of our "partner agencies," as we call them, pick up the food they distribute from the "Community Market" at our warehouse in Oakland.
 We need volunteers' help to maintain the shopping floor -- the individual will aim to serve as another resource (in addition to staff) to whom Shoppers can ask questions, provide product information, in addition to specific duties laid out below.

-Community Market Volunteers are asked to commit to at least one weekday shift which are scheduled as follows:
+Community Market Volunteers are asked to commit to at least one regular weekday morning (7:30-11:30am) for at least a month.

 ESSENTIAL DUTIES AND RESPONSIBILITIES: